rust-lang/reference/src/type-layout.md

 > has a single field there is no difference between putting that field directly
 > in the union or wrapping it in a struct; any system which wishes to manipulate
 > such an `enum`'s representation may therefore use whichever form is more
-> convenient or consistent for them
+> convenient or consistent for them.

 ```rust
 // This Enum has the same layout as ...